 In federal legislation, victims' rights are recognized in the Criminal Code and in the Corrections and Conditional Release Act.

 Under section 722 of the Criminal Code, a victim of crime can file and read a Victim Impact Statement at the time of sentencing an offender.
 A Victim Impact Statement is a written statement made by the victim that describes the harm done to the victim and, more generally, the effect that the crime has had on his or her life.
 The Victim Impact Statement is given to the judge who will take it into account when considering the sentence the offender will receive.

 When enacted in 1992, the Corrections and Conditional Release Act (CCRA) marked the first time that victims were formally recognized in any federal legislation governing the correctional and conditional release system.

 While the CCRA is largely focused on offenders, it does permit victims to receive certain information about offenders.
 Paragraphs 26(1)(a) and 142(1)(a) require the Correctional Service of Canada (CSC) and the Parole Board of Canada (PBC) to disclose the following information to a victim:

 - the offence for which the offender was convicted and the court that convicted the offender,

 - the date of commencement and length of the sentence that the offender is serving, and

 - eligibility dates and review dates applicable to the offender in respect of escorted and unescorted temporary absences or parole.

-In addition to these rights, the CCRA also provides the opportunity for further information to be shared with the offender - but it does not require it.
+In addition to these rights, the CCRA also provides the opportunity for further information to be shared with the victim - but it does not require it.
 Specifically, paragraphs 26(1)(b) and 142(1)(b) permit the CSC and the PBC to disclose additional information on a case-by-case basis, if they determine the release of the information is justified on the grounds that the interest of the victim in such disclosure outweighs any invasion of the offender's privacy that could result from the disclosure.

 This information may include: